artsy/artsy.github.io/_posts/2015-12-11-License-and-You.markdown

 Which is basically the crux of how we can all actually use and write OSS without ending up bankrupt.
 E.g. when a major component of your infrastructure "fails" - it's not the fault of the author.
 Example: [Shellshock](https://en.wikipedia.org/wiki/Shellshock_(software_bug)) - no-one tried suing the maintainers of Bash.

-### Public Domain
+### License Free

-By not including a license you are specifically letting your code only applying copyright to the code.
-All code is the copyright of someone.
+By choosing to not include a license, you only applying your copyright to the code.
+All code is the copyright of someone, because creation of anything is covered by copyright.
 Copyright is, err, complex.
 Roughly speaking though, there is no contract between you and someone using your code.
 This means _all_ of the power is in favour of the library author.
 A library consumer would need to email the author and ask for permission on a case by case basis, even then there is nothing stopping a developer revoking the ability for you to use their library after the fact.
 It's also different depending on the country the library author is in.
-However in the end PD is not a license, so add one.
+However in the end the default copyright is not a license, so add one.

 [This is basically the default license for code. ](http://blog.codinghorror.com/pick-a-license-any-license/)

 This means that code on a blog could not be safe to use unless they've declared its license, whereas for something like stack overflow all of the contents there are licensed under the Creative Commons.
 Which I'll talk about later.

 Just uploading some code to GitHub actually does put it under a license of sort, which includes the ability for someone to fork and view the code.
-It's explicit in the GitHub T&C, they could've the features without it.
+It's explicit in the GitHub T&C, they could not have those features without it.
 Other than that though, you offer no contract with the library user.

 ### OSI

 So when we say Open Source license, we are talking about licenses that come from the Open Source Initiative.
 They are a pragmatic group who say whether a license should be classed as 'open source' or not.
 A bit weird, but they generally just debate a lot of the legal stuff in these licenses and try to find holes so that everyone is protected.
 It's basically a seal of approval.
-There are very few licenses that are not OSI approved, the one you might know is the WTFPL - which is basically public domain anyway.
+There are very few licenses that are not OSI approved, the one you might know is the WTFPL - which is basically default copyright anyway.

 On the mobile team we requested that dependencies of ours convert from WTFPL so that we don’t have the issue mention about the public domain, we as Artsy have little protection against the library authors future wishes.

 ### Permissive

 What you think of as open source is the modern day permissive license.
-It says that this code is out there, that someone cannot say that you wrote their product because of your library and some have different opinions around ways in which to provide attribution back to the author.

 These are the least restrictive, and are considered "business friendly."
 They apply very little rules between author and library consumer.

 People use permissive licenses because conceptually they allow the most programmer freedom to use, change and improve a library.

+They also protect the author, in the sense that a consumer cannot claim that the author created the product the consumer made.
+They protect the author from liability.

 #### The one thing